MAH-LLB 2026: Exam Overview

 Legal Reasoning

-- Important legal terms and maxims
+- Important legal maxims and terminology

-- Recent legal developments and landmark judgments (basic awareness level)
+- Recent landmark judgments (basic awareness)

 Logical Reasoning